 by Charlotte Gurney

-Remote onboarding became an essential process in 2020, not just to cope with the impact of lockdowns throughout the world, but also to allow organisations to take advantage of the opportunities of working with employees not bound by location.
+Remote onboarding became an essential process in 2020 and 2021, not just to cope with the impact of lockdowns throughout the world, but also to allow organisations to take advantage of the opportunities of working with employees not bound by location.
 The quality of the onboarding process can determine the initial experience that a new member of staff has and influence the ongoing relationship.
 Almost two thirds of employees who have a solid onboarding experience are likely to remain with a business for up to three years.
 So, how do you ensure that your remote onboarding process is delivering?

 Clarity - Onboarding generally involves a range of requirements, from completing HR paperwork to setting job expectations, ensuring awareness of internal policies and documents, IT set up and introducing a new member of staff to the company culture.
 Make sure that everyone in the organisation is clear on what the onboarding process involves and who is responsible for what.
 Timelines or flowcharts can help to ensure that everyone knows what their responsibilities are and that all new starters get the same consistent experience.